ICJIA/continuum-sud/markdown/intercepts/intercept-4.md

 ----------
-**Examples in the field:** In 2015, there were approximately 132 programs funded through RSAT.
+**Examples in the field:** In 2015, there were approximately 132 programs funded through RSAT in the U.S..

 ----------